Parole, Inc.

-Parole, Inc. is a 1948 American film noir film directed by Alfred Zeisler and starring Michael O'Shea, Turhan Bey, Evelyn Ankers and Virginia Lee.
+Parole, Inc. is a 1948 American crime film directed by Alfred Zeisler and starring Michael O'Shea, with Turhan Bey and Evelyn Ankers in support.

+The film depicts an undercover FBI investigation of corruption within the state parole board of California targeting a bribery racket releasing career criminals.

 Plot

 FBI agent Richard Hendricks lies in a hospital bed, dictating the results of his investigation for a report to the California governor.
-In long flashback scenes, the investigation is reviewed.
-Following a number of paroles granted to dangerous career criminals, the governor and state attorney general suspect corruption with the state parole board.
-Hendricks investigates undercover as an ex-convict attempting to buy a parole for a criminal partner currently in jail.
-He infiltrates the social circle of another recent parolee of dubious character, Harry Palmer, and asks him how to purchase a parole.
+In long flashback scenes it is revealed that a number of dubious paroles granted to dangerous career criminals cause the governor and state attorney general to suspect corruption with the state prison parole board.

+Hendricks goes undercover as "Rick Carson" to portray an ex-convict attempting to buy a parole for a criminal partner currently in jail.
+He infiltrates the gang of a recent dubious parolee, strongarm Harry Palmer, and asks him how to purchase a parole.
+Two thousand dollars is the price, which "Carson" pretends to get through a phony stickup to get the ball rolling.
 The perpetrators of the scandal are secretive and willing to take extreme measures to prevent their exposure.